franciscovillaescusa/CMD/docs/source/inference.rst

 We think the three main challenges for the parameter inference task are:

 - Build models to infer the value of the cosmological parameters that are more accurate than the above benchmark.
-- Build models that trained on one set of simulations (e.g. IllustrisTNG) can infer the correct cosmology when tested on the other set (e.g. SIMBA).
+- Build models that trained on one suite of simulations (e.g. IllustrisTNG) can infer the correct cosmology when tested on the other suite (e.g. SIMBA).
 - Determine the minimum set of fields than contain 90% and 95% of the cosmological and astrophysical information.

 Solving the above challenges will help cosmologists to extract the maximum robust information from cosmological surveys, unveiling the laws and constituents of our own Universe.